gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] along with above, user specified interations with type Unions that expect either false, or a parameter. e.g. velocity dampening on a simple rescale is a false on vrescale, or a parameter in the selected Float use 'pruning' functions of the type informatino users fill out to make the types consistent, so no multiple Float32(input), figure that all out in the package
 - [] test by ony specified tests, rather than the whole package each and every time ichagne a letter or two
+- [] toggle-able force clamp based on user input or opt-in default value

 #### Style guide things
 - [] are all mutation functions inidcated properly?
 - [] in mutation functions, is the first operand always the one being mutated?

+#### bugfixes from prior versions

+### perf consideration
+- [] are inbounds valid in the force vector calculations?
+I have not researched this thoroughly to know

 ### Version 0.00.5